 The primary focus of roadmap steps B01 to B05 is ABDUCTION

 B01 - Witness synthesis - This is effectively generalised abduction ("find X such that P(X)"), implemented using state space search, and constitutes the machine's abduction cognitive process.
-The easiest way to think about it is that witness synthesis is a generalisation of theorem-proving, where the "search rules" (possible state space search steps) are derived automatically via metamathematical analysis of the available stock of UL definitions and theorems (at this point, all those things we carefully hand-crafted at steps A04 and A06).
-So, if we want to get witness synthesis to for example "find X such that X is a GCL program with precondition Y and postcondition Z", we first have to define the semantics of GCL computation (Dijktra's Guarded Command Language) mathematically (as a collection of UL definitions), and then the witness synthesis algorithm will attempt to find (via metamathematically-powered state space search) GCL programs for us.
+(Note that this can also be viewed as a generalisation of mathematical optimisation, which may be described as "find the least X (according to some specified ordering) such that P(X)").
+Generalised abduction (as we have defined it) is potentially an extremely powerful mechanism, because P(X) can basically be anything (and, thanks to A05, can also encompass metamathematical concepts, such as "find X such that X is a wff that implies wff Y", as well as object level ones).
+There is, in principle, no creative problem that cannot be expressed in terms of "find X such that P(X)" and that the machine cannot therefore attempt to solve via "find X such that P(X)", and thus witness synthesis, i.e. generalised abduction, directly corresponds to creativity, i.e. it is the way through which the machine solves (technically, attempts to solve), creative problems.
+The easiest way to think about it algorithmically is that witness synthesis is a generalisation of theorem-proving, where the "search rules" (possible state space search steps) are derived automatically via metamathematical analysis of the available stock of UL definitions and theorems (at this point, all those things we carefully hand-crafted at steps A04 and A06; however, later on, post-C01, the machine will also be able to add its own theorems derived from observation of the physical universe).
+So, if we want to get witness synthesis to for example "find X such that X is a GCL program with precondition Y and postcondition Z", we first have to define (or, post-C01, teach the machine) the semantics of GCL computation (Dijktra's Guarded Command Language) mathematically (as a collection of UL definitions), and then the witness synthesis algorithm will attempt to find (via metamathematically-powered state space search) GCL programs for us.
 (Note that we will apply the same speedups at step B01 as we did at step A03.)
-This is an extremely general mechanism, because P(X) can basically be anything (and, thanks to A05, can also encompass metamathematical concepts, such as "find X such that X is a wff that implies wff Y", as well as object level ones).
 This is possibly a new (Big Mother specific) research area.The intention is that domain experts in this (B01) group will encompass mathematicians and computer scientists.
 All potentially interested domain experts are invited to join the project.

 ASIDE #1: Witness synthesis will return the first X satisfying P(X) that it finds given the time and other resources available to it (for example, the calling function might impose a 5 second timeout).
 Given the fact that (thanks to A05) witness synthesis can "think" metamathematically, three outcomes are possible: (1) it finds a suitable X within the specified time, (2) it fails to find a suitable X within the specified time (and in this case returns nothing), or (3) it finds, within the specified time, a proof that no such X exists.
 In cases (1) or (2), the calling function can resubmit the request, either allowing additional state-space-search time and/or strengthening the target constraint so as to (hopefully) obtain some Y such that P(Y) and Y is "better" than X according to some specified ordering; the calling function can obviously resubmit a request as many times as it likes.
 Used in this way, witness synthesis will obtain the best (not-necessarily-optimal) result that it can given the time and other resources available.